katiejanecoughlan/sojourn-scribbles-V3/README.md

 - Balsamiq - for wireframes
 - Canva - for creating assets
 - Font Awesome - for social media icons
+- Lucidchart - for database ER diagrams
+- Gencraft - for AI images
+- Pexels - for free stock images
 - Google Fonts-
 - GitHub - for storing the code and for the Kanban board
 - Heroku - for hosting and deployement of this project